-Gabrielle d’Estrées, who shared the same tastes for food as his king, and who proclaimed that Jurançon wine was the best wine in France, liked to please the monarch by often inviting him to savor a ‘Poule au Pot’.
-All this began with King Henry IV’s favorite mistress, with whom he had the same favorite foods.
-At that time, Henry IV’s wished that the ‘Poule au pot’ would be served once a week to every family in France and Navarre, the good gourmet king wanting a real weekly treat for each of his subjects.
+Gabrielle d’Estrées, who shared Henri IV’ culinary preferences liked to please the monarch by frequently inviting him to savor a ‘Poule au Pot.’
+From that time, Henry IV wished that the ‘Poule au Pot’ was served once a week to every family in France, a true weekly treat for each of his subjects.

-The vow of the great king, whose name has remained so popular, is generally misunderstood nowadays.
-Most people believe that this dish was at the time just an old hen cooked in a soup or a ‘Pot au Feu Béarnais’, but it’s not that at all.
-Many are those who, by curiosity, tried to cook it with an old chicken and discovered then that the result was not so wonderful at all.
+The great king’s vow, whose name has remained popular to this day, was widely misunderstood.
+Most people believe that this dish was once simply an old hen cooked in soup.
+Many people tried to cook it with an old chicken and discovered that the results were not so great.

-It was said in the corridors that, previously, Gabrielle was sold to Henry III for six thousand crowns (French coins) by his mother but Gabrielle’s marriage with Henry IV was later forbidden by Pope Clement VIII.
+It was said that Gabrielle’s mother had previously sold her to Henry III for six thousand crowns (French coins), but Gabrielle’s marriage with Henry IV was later forbidden by Pope Clement VIII.

-Now that the atmosphere has been set and story is settled, we must go to the market.
+Now that the atmosphere has been set let’s go to the market.
 You will need:

 The Hen and its stuffing